Wade Graham: 2012

 On 26 May 2012, Graham extended his contract with the Cronulla club for a further two seasons to the end of the 2014 season.
-Graham finished the 2012 NRL season having played in 15 matches and scoring 6 tries.
+Graham finished the 2012 NRL season having played in 15 matches and scoring six tries.

-Graham was invited to represent the Portugal national rugby league team in the 2012 Cabramatta International Nines tournament.

 2013

 On 29 April 2013, Graham was among the first of many Cronulla players to be interviewed by ASADA, where controversy ensued regarding his attending the interview in casual attire.
 Graham was selected for the NSW City team in the 2013 City vs Country Origin match off the interchange bench in City's 18–12 loss in Coffs Harbour.
 In Round 17 against the Wests Tigers, Graham played his 100th NRL career match, scoring a try in Cronulla's 36–22 win at Remondis Stadium.
-Graham finished the 2013 NRL season having played 23 matches and scoring 2 tries for Cronulla-Sutherland.
+Graham finished the 2013 NRL season having played 23 matches and scoring two tries for Cronulla.

 2014

 In February 2014, Graham was selected in the Sharks inaugural 2014 Auckland Nines squad.
 On 14 April 2014, Graham extended his contract with Cronulla-Sutherland for another three years to the end of the 2017 season after knocking back a $500,000 a season offer from the South Sydney Rabbitohs.
 On 22 August 2014, Graham became one of the Cronulla players to accept reduced bans from the Australian Sports Anti-Doping Authority for his role in the 2011 Sharks supplements scandal.
-Graham finished off the 2014 NRL season having played 19 matches and scoring 5 tries.
+Graham finished off the 2014 NRL season having played 19 matches and scoring five tries.

 2015

 On 31 January and 1 February, Graham captained the Sharks in the 2015 NRL Auckland Nines, after originally selected captain, Luke Lewis, was ruled out with injury.
 On 3 May, Graham captained New South Wales City against New South Wales Country, playing at second-row in his team's 34–22 loss at Wagga Wagga.
 He co-captained the Sharks alongside Michael Ennis for a period whilst Cronulla's regular captain Paul Gallen was sidelined due to injury.
-Graham finished the 2015 season having played in all of the Sharks 26 matches, and scoring 4 tries.
+Graham finished the 2015 season having played in all of the Sharks 26 matches, and scoring four tries.
 On 15 December, he was named on the interchange bench for the Indigenous All Stars due to play the NRL All Stars team on 13 February 2016.